We believe you.

-The Sexualized Violence Response and Education Coordinator (SVREC) is here to offer confidential and compassionate support and provide information about your options.
-Responses to sexualized violence vary according to the needs, feelings, and concerns of each person.
+The Sexualized Violence Response and Education Coordinator (SVREC) offers confidential, compassionate support and provides information about your options.
+Every survivor has different needs, concerns, and priorities.
 How you respond and who you tell are your choices.
+We will always respect your right to choose what is right for you on your healing journey.

 If you are a survivor, some of these options and supports are described below.
 You can also visit our Help and Support page for a list of emotional, medical, and legal supports available to you.